 Now start the xdm server.
 Additionally consider adding this service to the container bootup scripts.

 To get audio working we need to edit the default.pa file as we are running pulseaudio on a per user basis not as a system service.
 On Slackware it will be in /etc/pulse/.
 Again, on other distros location may vary.

 There are two ways to handle the sound.

 - Redirect the container users pulseaudio server to use the hosts directly.
-This is the best solution for the native X implementation.
+This is the best solution for connecting to a guest from the host.